Paying your rent

 Basic rent

 This is the rental charge for your home.
-It is reviewed each year and any increase meets strict guidelines set by the Government.
-This charge also depends on the value and size of the property and the facilities within it.
+This charge depends on the value and size of the property and the facilities within it.
+Your rent is reviewed each year and any increase meets strict guidelines set by the government.

 Service charges

-These are charges for shared facilities in your building/estate such as:
+Service charges are for shared facilities in your building/estate such as:

 Heating and hot water charges